capucine19/jerry-bot/README.md

 # Jerry bot

 Jerry is a multifonction bot in python.
-The bot doesn't use Cogs fonction.
+The bot doesn't use Cogs function.

 ``` préfix : " / " ```